Baldwin Wisconsin Idea Seed Grants

 All materials must be submitted online.

-Step 4: Once approved by the department chair or unit director, proposals must be routed, via the online proposal system, to the designated dean for approval.
-For seed proposals that go directly to the dean’s office or those reviewed and advanced from the department level, the approval deadline at the dean level is October 16, 2023.
+Step 4: Once approved by the department chair or unit director (if applicable), proposals will be routed via the online proposal system to the designated dean for approval.
+The deadline for approval at the dean level is October 14, 2024.

 Applicants should check the approval status of their proposals in the online system.
 Applicants are responsible for securing approval of their proposals by their department chairs/unit directors and deans.

 Step 5: Applicants will receive notification of their proposal status.
-Target notification date: mid December 2023.
-In rare circumstances, a Seed Project Grant applicant may be asked to submit additional information before a final selection is made.
+Target notification date is mid-December 2024.
+In some circumstances, a Seed Grant applicant may be asked to submit additional information before a final selection is made.

 For questions regarding the submission process, contact reilly-baldwin@provost.wisc.edu.